chunfeilung/fizzbuzz/README.md

-# Over-the-top FizzBuzzes
+# FizzBuzz gone wrong

 **Most people know Fizz buzz as a group word game designed to teach children about division (or drinking game).
 Many programmers are also quite familiar with Fizz buzz (also spelled FizzBuzz) in the form of a trivial programming problem, as it is often used as a job interview screening device to weed out (really (really (really))) (really) bad applicants.
-This repository contains a small collection of over-the-top FizzBuzzes for various programming languages.**
+This repository contains a small collection of awful implementations of FizzBuzz for various programming languages.**

 _“A FizzBuzz a day keeps the doctor away”_.